KNOW YOUR FAITH, LIVE YOUR FAITH,TEACH YOUR FAITH!

 Similar Videos

-> In the name of the Father, and the Son, and the Holy Spirit; One God, Amen.
+In the name of the Father, and the Son, and the Holy Spirit; One God, Amen.
 We are blessed to learn from our beloved Fr.
-Daniel Fanous from St. Peter & St. Paul, Berkeley NSW, Australia.
+Kyrillos Ibrahim from St. Paul American Coptic Orthodox Church.
+Orange County, California.
 This video is